wgseligman/GramsSim/README.md

 in the comments, writing the documentation, discussing it at a group meeting, etc.):

+    git checkout develop
+    git merge $USER_MyMagnificentFeatureName
-    git flow feature finish $USER_MyMagnificentFeatureName
+    git branch -d $USER_MyMagnificentFeatureName
     git push origin develop

-These two commands delete your local `feature/$USER_MyMagnificentFeatureName` branch and merge your changes into the develop branch.
-Please take care not to push changes to the develop branch until you want all the other developers to see it (and perhaps notice that you didn't write comments or documentation for your changes).
+These  commands merge your changes into the develop branch and delete your local `$USER_MyMagnificentFeatureName` branch.
+Please take care not to push changes to the develop branch until you want all the other developers to see it (and perhaps notice that you didn't write comments or documentation for your changes; better take do that now!).

 ### Advanced git commands